ComplexNetTSP/NET4255/README.md

 * Find a already made [mongodb](https://www.mongodb.com/) docker container (for instance the [official mongodb docker](https://hub.docker.com/_/mongo))
 * Use docker compose to deploy your mongodb database
 * Test your application and add record in your database manualy with the mongod command ([see the install requirement for mongodb](https://www.mongodb.com/docs/v3.0/tutorial/install-mongodb-on-windows/)
+* Update the schema of your infrastructure (ex. [draw.io](https://app.diagrams.net)
+  * Show the system
+  * Show the container IP address
+  * Show the container ports

 ## Challenge 3: Create docker compose file to deploy a simple web service (flask + mongodb) (3pts)
 * Update your Flask application and add the following items: